cakeoven/CakeCSV/README.md

 In app/Config/bootstrap.php, at the bottom, add a line to load the plugin - either:

-	CakePlugin::load('Export'); // Loads only the Export plugin
+	CakePlugin::load('CakeCSV'); // Loads only the Export plugin

 or